LouiseSteward/learn/adult-hiv/text/quiz-03.md

 	-	By TV and radio
 	-	Patients should be given books to read
 	-	They should speak to other patients at the clinic.
-15. Taking co-trimoxazole prophylaxis while preparing for the start of antiretroviral treatment:
+15. Taking co-trimoxazole prophylaxis while preparing for the start of antiretroviral treatment (ART):
 	-	Prevents tuberculosis
 	+	Is useful in assessing whether the person can take medication regularly
 	-	Improves the CD4 count